Contra (video game): Controls

-The controls consists of an eight-way joystick and two action buttons for shooting (left) and jumping (right).
+The controls consist of an eight-way joystick and two action buttons for shooting (left) and jumping (right).
 When one of the protagonists jumps, he curls into a somersault instead of doing a conventional jump like in other games.
 The joystick controls not only the player's movement while running and jumping, but also his aiming.
 During side view stages, the player can shoot leftward, rightward or upward while standing, as well as horizontally and diagonally while running.
 The player can also shoot in any of eight directions, including downwards, while jumping.
 Pressing the joystick downwards while standing will cause the character to lie down on his stomach, allowing him to avoid enemy fire and shoot low targets.
 When the jump button is pressed while crouching on a higher platform, the character will drop down to a lower level.

 Weapons

 The player's default weapon is a rifle with unlimited ammunition that can be upgraded into one of four other guns.
 These can be obtained by destroying the pill box sensors and flying item capsules containing them, or by defeating the red-clad guards in the enemy bases.
-These consist of a machine gun that fires rapidly when the fire button is held down, a laser gun that shoots a powerful beam, a fireball gun that shoots its rounds in a corkscrew pattern, and a spread gun that shoots five individual bullets in individual directions.
+These consist of a machine gun that fires rapidly when the fire button is held down, a laser gun that shoots a powerful beam, a fireball gun that shoots its rounds in a corkscrew pattern, and a shotgun that shoots five individual bullets in individual directions.
 There are also two auxiliary power-ups that only appear in certain areas when the character is armed: a rapid-bullets upgrade that increases the firing speed of the gun's shots and a barrier that makes the character invulnerable for a limited period.
 With the exception of the machine gun and the laser gun, each item comes in the form of a Falcon-shaped symbol marked with a letter representing its function (F, S, R and B).
-Though in the home versions of the game machine gun and laser gun also comes in the form of a Falcon-shaped symbol marked with a letter representing its function (M and L respectively).
+Though in the home versions of the game, machine gun and laser gun also come in the form of a Falcon-shaped symbol marked with a letter representing its function (M and L respectively).